jaovitubr/mydata-filter-postgresql/README.md

 ## Usage

-Transform a filter string to a PostgreSql query
+Transform a filter query string into a MySQL WHERE clause query

 ```javascript
 import { ParseSync } from "mydata-filter";